atlas604/vehicle-detection/writeup_report.md

 **1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?**

 The main problems I faced was trying to maintain a smooth and static bounding boxes around the vehicles detected.
-Visibility is a key factor in my pipeline.
+Visibility is a crucial factor for success.
 Poor visibility due to contrast or lots of shadow can hinder the model, creating false positives or being unable to identify vehicles.
-A sliding window approach for this task is also very slow and inefficient in my opinion.
+The whole process is also very time-consuming and inefficient in python in my opinion.
 Doing this in real time can introduce high delay caused by unwanted processing time.
+There is also minimal false positives that appear for 1 or 2 frames but they are instantly corrected by the model.

-To make this project more robust, we should implement a 10~20 frame moving average of the bounding boxes and also have a prediction element implemented where we identify/calculate the targeted vehicle speed and create a check every few seconds to continuously draw a smooth and static bounding box.
-The processing speed for the video would also improve significantly.
-Furthermore, the bounding boxes drawn when two cars are too close to each other wouldn't merge, and false positives that aren't able to persist for more than a few frames would simply be filtered out.
+To make this project more robust, we should implement a prediction element where we identify/calculate the targeted vehicle, or number of vehicles, and track their speed and measured distance.
+Once tracked we can draw a smooth prediction bounding box based on the parameters calculated, and check every few seconds to recalibrate their speeds/distance.
+The processing speed for the video should also improve significantly.
+Furthermore, the bounding boxes drawn when two cars converges next to each other wouldn't merge, and false positives that aren't able to persist for more than a few frames would simply be filtered out.